psychemedia/island-storynotes/three-little-pigs.md

 A piece a bread, a piece a cheese,
 A bit a your fat beyacun.
 Or a dish of doughnuts,
-Aal of your own meyacun !
+Aal of your own meyacun!

 A Shrovun, a Shrovun,
 I be cum a Shrovun,
 Nice meeat in a pie.
 My mouth is verrey dry!
 I wish a wuz zoo well a-wet,
-I'd zing the louder for a nut !
+I'd zing the louder for a nut!

 *Chorus.*
 A Shrovun, a Shrovun,